-Back in the biblical day, idols referred to large golden statues like a bull or calf or other gods like buddhas that people worshipped, instead of the one true God.
-That part of scripture doesn’t really apply to us now, right?
-In our modern day, it is easy for us believers to think,” I don’t have idols and there is nothing I worship besides Jesus.”
-We try and be good Christians, go to church most Sundays and well, do good.
+Back in the biblical day, idols referred to large golden statues like a bull or calf or other gods.
+Such as buddhas that people worshipped, instead of the one true God.
+That culture in scripture doesn’t really apply to us now.
+In our modern-day, it is easy for us believers to think,” I don’t have idols and there is nothing I worship besides Jesus.”

 So how can we recognize these idols, and get rid of them?
 Glad you asked!
 Ask the Holy Spirit to reveal any idols of your heart, and be sensitive to the Spirit as you read His word.
-As the Spirit reveals things, acknowledge them before God (confession) and surrender everything to Jesus (repentance).
+As the spirit reveals things, acknowledges them before God (confession) and surrender everything to Jesus (repentance).

 You and I must be aware that our idols today can rear their heads in various forms.
 Idols of the heart can also be pride, lust, dishonesty, doubt.
 Let us be sensitive and mindful, keeping our lives free and our hearts clean of those sweet-talking idols.

 Leave a Reply